Print this topic

 Niho kua mekea atu

 When an accident happens, teeth can be broken or completely knocked out of their sockets.
-The risk of permanent damage to teeth can be reduced by wearing a mouthguard for certain sports.

-In some cases, a dentist may be able to save the tooth if you follow these steps:
+In some cases, a dentist may be able to save the tooth if you follow these steps.

 Please remember this advice is only for managing knocked-out permanent teeth.
-If a baby tooth is knocked out, do not try to put it back in its socket, as this may damage the permanent teeth.
+If a baby tooth is knocked out, do not try to put it back in its socket as this may damage the permanent teeth.

 Always seek advice and treatment from a dentist.